-Many of the dead-bolt locks we tested don't provide the level of protection you might expect.
+Many of the dead-bolt locks tested by Consumer Reports don't provide the level of protection you might expect.
 A few well-placed kicks or a standard cordless drill was all it took to defeat most locks.
-Those test results are especially unsettling because forcible entries, such as kick-ins, are the most common type of home break-ins.
+Those test results are especially unsettling because forcible entries, such as kick-ins, are the most common type of home break-in.
 And 67 percent of respondents to our national survey count on dead-bolt locks to help keep their homes secure.
-But any dead-bolt lock is better than the common key-in-knob variety.
+Of course, any dead-bolt lock is better than the common key-in-knob variety.

 Drill, baby, drill

 We spent weeks prying, hammering, picking, pummeling, and drilling locks, and few scored well.
 A handful proved far more susceptible than most.

 But a little skill and a cordless drill opened most of the deadbolts we tested.

 All locks come with a strike plate that attaches to the door frame.
 But as we've reported in the past, far too many of those are flimsy.
 The kick-in resistance of most locks improved dramatically when we replaced the strike plates with a Mag High Security Box Strike, $10.
 You can buy it, or its equivalent, at home centers and online.
 But we think a lock should be secure without your having to buy another part.

 With all except the two locks classified as high-security, even an ordinary cordless drill could drill out the cylinders in 2 minutes or less.
 Our tests on the Assa and Medeco, which have hardened cylinders across the product line, ruined the locks but denied access--so you'd have to replace the lock but not your home's contents.